On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Introduction

 \section{Introduction}

-Deep learning (DL) as a leading technique of machine learning (ML) has attracted much attention and become one the most popular directions of research.
-DL approaches have been applied to solve many large-scale problems in different fields, e.g., automatic machine translation, image recognition, natural language processing, fraud detection, etc, by training deep neural networks (DNNs) over large available datasets.
-Deep Learning problems are often posed as unconstrained optimization problems.
-In supervised learning, the goal is to minimize the empirical risk of the model (DNN) by finding an optimal parametric mapping function $h(\cdot; w):\mathbb{R}^n \longrightarrow \mathbb{R}$
+Deep learning (DL) as a leading technique of machine learning (ML) has attracted much attention and become one of the most popular research lines.
+DL approaches have been applied to solve many large-scale problems in different fields, e.g., automatic machine translation, image recognition, natural language processing, fraud detection, etc., by training deep neural networks (DNNs) over large available datasets.
+DL problems are often posed as unconstrained optimization problems.
+In supervised learning, the goal is to minimize the empirical risk by finding an optimal parametric mapping function $h(\cdot; w)$